WeekSix/zinstagram/README.md

-"# zinstagram"
+"Zinstagram"
-An instagram app build by Andriod Studio and Firebase using Java
+An instagram similar app build by Andriod Studio and Firebase using Java